 Suite 108 & 975

 Jamie Bojarski, Director: Jamie is responsible for ensuring a wide range of support services are provided to students with disabilities at Vanderbilt University.
 She aims to promote an inclusive community for students with disabilities by providing trainings, workshops, and one-on-one meetings to students, faculty, and staff.
 Jamie earned a Bachelor of Arts in Criminology from Indiana University of Pennsylvania and a Master’s of Education in Postsecondary Administration and Student Affairs from the University of Southern California.
-She is currently a Ph.D.
-Candidate in the Educational Research and Policy Analysis Program at North Carolina State University.
+She earned her Ph.D. in Educational Research and Policy Analysis from North Carolina State University.
 Her research interests focus on transitions to college for individuals with disabilities.
 Prior to joining Vanderbilt, Jamie served as the Assistant Director of the Disability Resource Office at NC State providing access to students with disabilities and working with the campus community to engage in implementing Universal Design of Learning principles.

-Tiffany Culver: Tiffany coordinates University services and resources for disabled students through the interactive process pursuant to the ADAA of 1990 and Section 504 of the Rehabilitation Act of 1973.
+Tiffany Culver, Associate Director: Tiffany coordinates University services and resources for disabled students through the interactive process pursuant to the ADAA of 1990 and Section 504 of the Rehabilitation Act of 1973.
 Tiffany provides training regarding student accommodations.
 Tiffany holds a B.S. in Business Management from MTSU and a MBA from TSU.
 Prior to joining Vanderbilt, she worked as an EEO/AA Officer for the State of Tennessee.

 Grace Martinez, Disability Services Specialist: Grace educates students on the process for accessing their accommodations, as well as the self-advocacy required in the higher education setting.
 She also coordinates the note taker program for students.
 Grace is a graduate of Middle Tennessee State University, where she received a B.A. in Foreign Language and Literature and a B.B.A. in Marketing.
 Prior to joining Vanderbilt, Grace served as Administrative Assistant of Disability Services at MTSU supporting faculty, staff, and students with disabilities.